SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/group-view.md

 1. The selected users and resources will be displayed in the group view in the same order as in the pane on the right.
 To change this order, select a user or resource and click arrow up ![icon][img3] or arrow down ![icon][img4] to move it up or down.

 1. Click **Save** after selecting users and resources, or click **Cancel** to close the dialog without saving.

-You will then be returned to the **View** tab, where you can create appointments for associates, and so forth.
+You are returned to the **View** tab, where you can create appointments for associates, and so forth.

 > [!TIP]
 > To delete the active group view, click the **Task** button at the lower right and select **Delete group view**.